 All information that is collected about your child during the course of the research will be coded with a study number and kept confidential.
-The information is available to the trial team, authorised collaborators, ethical review committees, Local NHS Trusts, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the trial team, authorised collaborators, ethical review committees, INSERT LOCALTrust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.
-Any samples collected for the purposes of COVID-19 diagnosis might be sent to reference labs in the UK alongside your child's personal data.
+Any samples collected for the purposes of COVID-19 diagnosis and weekly swabbing might be sent to reference labs in the UK alongside your child's personal data.
+For the purposes of centralising the analysis of COVID-19 diagnosis and weekly surveillance results, the DHSC and NHS digital will send the results to the Sponsor (University of Oxford) and this may include personal data including medical records.
 If your child is diagnosed with COVID-19 during the course of the study then we must pass their details on to the local health protection team as COVID-19 is a "notifiable disease" and this is legal requirement in the UK.

 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the INSERT SITE NAME.
+Information about your child may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the INSERT SITE NAME or at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), University of Oxford.
 Trial results will be published in a scientific journal but nothing that could identify your child will be included in any report or publication.